Tips from the Pros

 5 Tips to Get Started and Improve Your Golf Game

-Whether you are new to golf or want to fine-tune your skills, Senior Teaching Pro Steve Bourbon gives five tips to get your game up to par.
+Whether you are new to golf or want to fine-tune your skills, Head Pro Steve Bourbon gives five tips to get your game up to par.

 5 Tips to Get Started Golfing

 - Take regular instruction from an experienced instructor.
 This should be someone who can communicate well, has been trained to teach, and can also play golf at a high level.
 Mastering the fundamentals is a lifelong process in this game.
 Keeping the fundamentals in mind is of utmost importance.
 If you never let go of the basics, you never have to go back for them!
 Golf is not a game that makes typical logical sense, nor one that you can figure out on your own because you played other sports well.
 What makes you good at other sports doesn't necessarily help you in golf.
 In many instances it can actually hurt you.
 Supervised, intelligent instruction can help you avoid the pitfalls of learning the game on your own and creating bad habits that can take a lifetime to break.

 - As with learning all motor skills, you must crawl before you walk or run.
 For golf, that process means learning to putt first, and then learning to chip and pitch, which will help new golfers transition to a full swing more smoothly, and also help them avoid bad habits.
 You only really need 3 clubs to start: a putter, a wedge, and a 7 or 8 iron.